Building#

 hpk::fft_omp

-Therefore, using CMake, the first example from above is reproduced by the following line in CMakeLists.txt:
+Therefore, using CMake, the first example under Compiler command line can be reproduced with the following line in CMakeLists.txt:

 target_link_libraries(myexample PRIVATE hpk::fft_avx2_fp32

-To disable dynamic symbol lookup, a target property is provided, and it is set on an application target (e.g., myexample) as follows:
+To disable dynamic symbol lookup, define HPK_FFT_NDLSYM for the application target (e.g., myexample) as follows:

 set_property(TARGET myexample PROPERTY HPK_FFT_NDLSYM True)